dshanley/contentcamel.io/hugo/content/_index.md

   class: section-roots
 - headline: Enable Sellers and Marketers to deliver the right content
   textline: |
     Your team can't use what they can't find.
-Content Camel unravels the mystery of your content: PDFs, blog posts, videos, webpages, webinars, links, battlecards, decks -- all in one place.
+Content Camel unravels the mystery of sales enablement and your content: PDFs, blog posts, videos, webpages, webinars, links, battlecards, decks -- all in one place.

     Upload content directly into Content Camel or link to the original location of the asset.
   visual:
     permalink: "/img/contentcamel-main-sales-enablement-drive.png"
     alt: Organize Google Drive for Sales Enablement